Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Research Challenges and Future Directions

 Furthermore, with the ambition of deploying AI on mobile devices/edge devices to extend the network intelligence to local clients, developing specialized hardware/chipsets for AI is vitally important.
-Recent advances in hardware designs for high-bandwidth CPUs and specialized AI accelerators open up new opportunities to the development of AI devices at the edge of the network \cite{342}, \cite{343}.
+Recent advances in hardware designs for high-bandwidth CPUs and specialized AI accelerators open up new opportunities to the development of AI devices at the edge of the network \cite{342}.
 Motivated by this, recently Facebook bring ML inference to the mobile devices and edge platforms \cite{344} thanks to specialized AI functions with high data training speed and low energy costs.
 The work in \cite{345} also introduces a DL inference runtime model running on embedded mobile devices.
 This scheme is able to support data training and MIMO modelling using a hardware controller empowered by mobile CPUs with low latency and power consumption with bandwidth savings.

-\subsubsection{From simulation to implementation}
+\subsubsection{From Simulation to Implementation}

 Reviewing the literature, most of the AI algorithms conceived for wireless communication networks are in their simulation stages.
 Thus, the researchers and practitioners needs to further improve AI functions before they are realized in real-world wireless networks.
 We here propose some solutions that can be considered in practical wireless AI design.

-First, real-world datasets collected from physical communication systems must be made available for ready AI function implementation.
+First, real-world datasets collected from physical communication systems should be made available for ready AI function implementation.
 The sets of AI data generated from simulation environments such as deepMIMO dataset \cite{346} can contain the important network features to perform AI functions, but they are unable to reflect exactly the characteristics of a real wireless system.
-Second, as discussed in the previous section, designing specialized hardware/chipsets for AI is extremely important to deploy AI applications on edge/mobile devices.
-These new hardware architectures should provide functions specializing AI to support on-device training, modelling and classification at the edge of the network.
-Third, the multidimensional assessment for wireless AI applications in various scenarios is also vitally necessary to realize the feasibility of the AI adoption in practice.
-By comparing with simulation performances, the designers can adjust the model parameters and architecture settings so that AI can well fit the real channel statistical characteristics.
+Moreover, real data collected from mobile networks in civil and social networks can be valuable to wireless AI research.
+For example, the dataset in \cite{challenge9} provided by Shanghai Telecom that contains 7.2 million network access records of 9481 mobile phones using 3233 base stations can be useful to train and test the wireless AI models.